 Cryotherapy may be used to treat tumors outside the body, such as skin cancer.
 For these external tumors, liquid nitrogen is applied directly to the cancerous cells.

-During cryotherapy, liquid nitrogen or argon gas flows through a long, thin insulated tube.
-Using image guidance, your doctor places a probe on the tumor or obstruction and freezes the cells.
-After the procedure, the tissue is absorbed by the body or removed by your doctor.
+Cryotherapy may also be used to treat tumors inside the body.
+For internal tumors, liquid nitrogen or argon gas flows through a long, thin, insulated tube.
+Using image guidance, our doctors place a probe on the tumor or obstruction and freeze the cells.
+After the procedure, the tissue is absorbed by the body or removed.